gnosischain/documentation/docs/tools/oracles/SupraOracles/README.md

 ## How to use SupraOracles' Price Feeds

-Integrating with SupraOracles' Price Feeds is quick and easy.
-SupraOracles currently supports many Solidity/EVM-based networks, like Gnosis Chiado TestNet, and non-EVM networks such as Sui and Aptos.
+SupraOracles currently supports many Solidity/EVM-based networks, like Gnosis Chiado TestNet.

-To see all of the networks SupraOracles supports, please visit   [SupraOracles' Networks](https://supraoracles.com/docs/get-started/networks)!
+To see all of the networks SupraOracles supports, please visit [SupraOracles' Networks](https://supraoracles.com/docs/get-started/networks).

 To get started, you will want to visit   [SupraOracles' docs site](https://supraoracles.com/docs/get-started/) and review the documentation or continue to follow this guide for a quick start.